rodaebel/jsongae/README.rst

 Requirements
 ------------

-Most of the required libraries and programs (GWT, GAE SDK) will be installed by zc.buildout.
+Most of the required libraries and programs (GAE SDK, GWT) will be installed by zc.buildout.
 See the buildout.cfg file.

 The buildout needs Python and the tools contained in /bin and /usr/bin of a